 We present a robust approach to fit experimental electrophysiological data to theoretical formulations in order to develop high-fidelity numerical biophysical models.
 We demonstrate the effectiveness of genetic algorithm-based optimization method to develop in silico model of hiPSC-CMs that accurately reproduces the experimental measurements.
 The model behavior was extensively validated based on action potential morphology, sensitivity analysis and various ion channel blocking mechanisms.

 The experimental electrophysiological data in hiPSC-CMs shows a wide range of variability, presumably due to the different techniques used to direct the hiPSCs to the cardiac lineage [47].
 This imposes additional challenges in fitting the experimental data to model equations.
 We utilized the GA method to attain model optimization which is an evolutionary metaheuristic method inspired by Darwinian evolution and natural selection.
 Optimization, by this approach, is executed in a stochastic combinatorial manner which makes it less susceptible to getting stuck at local minima, unlike the gradient-based methods, and tend to converge at the global optimized solution [1].
-[21]–[23], [48], [49][48][22][49]
+Previous attempts at implementing GA-based fitting of cardiac models mostly focused on simple fitting of maximum channel conductance to recapitulate the desired AP morphology [21]–[23], [48], [49].
+We, on the other hand, performed GA optimization at the underlying ionic current level, which is more realistic and robust approach.
+Our approach ensures that the model ionic formulations adhere correctly to the experimental recordings and is especially more suitable for modeling hiPSC cells which exhibit a wide range of phenomenological variation.
+Smirnov et al. [48] modified the GA protocol by Bot et al. [22] by adopting vector mutation terms from the Cauchy distribution that promote drastic variance between the mutants and their uncorrelated parent proportions.
+Tomek et al.[49], on the other hand, used a multiobjective GA approach for parameter fitting.
+These works, however, do not mention constraining the range of each gene to a defined neighborhood of the respective original model parameters.
+Since, uniqueness of solution is often not guaranteed in such non-convex optimization problems, physiological relevance must be upheld.
+We address this by imposing the customizable constraint, λ𝑎, which symmetrically bounds the range from which the initial parameter values (from published physiologically validated models) are drawn.
+The significance of this constraint, in conjunction with the population size, is the ability to define the initial search resolution.
+A wider unconstrained parameter range is likely to be initially underrepresented if the population size is not large enough, which in turn may favor speed of convergence (offered by extreme chromosomal variance) over physiological relevance.
+Another novelty in our GA protocol, to the best of our knowledge, is the correlation between the parent proportion and the number of crossover points.
+To maintain sufficient diversity, more offspring and mutants are produced as the number of crossover points increase.
+Furthermore, an increase in the crossover points offer an extensive combinatorial gene shuffling during crossover per generation; we therefore propose a proportionate increase in the population size to accommodate the resulting diverse offspring and mutants.